 Incremental industrial electricity demand brings several benefits to the electricity system, including reduced surplus energy volumes, reduced transmission congestion and the possibility of providing ancillary market services.
 Further benefits accrue to the province through related economic and employment impacts.

-For updates and program specific information please visit the Stream 1 and Stream 2 webpages.
+Stream 3 of the IEI Program is currently under development.
+For updates and program specific information please visit the Stream 3 webpage.